amrutsavadatti/auction_house/README.md

     Sign Up page for Buyer that allows a buyer to sign up and create a new account.
 Once a new account is successfully made, the page reroutes to the sign-in page (/buyer/signin).

   6) /buyer/home <br/>
      Home page for the buyer.
 Similar to the landing page, the buyer is able to see all the active and published items.
 On the page, the buyer has the option to click "view item", rerouting to the bid page (/buyer/bid).
 The buyer can also click "active bids", rerouting to /buyer/reviewActiveBids.
+THe buyer can click "Review Purchases", rerouting to /buyer/reviewPurchases, and click "Recently Sold", rerouting to buyer/recentlySoldItems.
+Please see "21" and "22" for more info about the two pages.
 Finally, the buyer can click "Add Funds", rerouting to /buyer/funds.

   7) /buyer/bid <br/>
     Page for the buyer to view information about a specific item and to place a bid.
 They can also view all the previous bids made for that item.
 Buyer can click "place bid", should they have enough funds, rerouting to the /buyer/home page.